sarahmardjuki/shopping-cart/README.md

 # Shopping Cart
 The following sections will provide setup instructions and command lines needed to run the program from scratch.

-This program will allow the user to enter specific product identifiers during checkout to generate an itemized receipt, with subtotal, tax, and total.
+This program has the following capabilities will allow the user to enter specific product identifiers during checkout to generate an itemized receipt, with subtotal, tax, and total.
+The program can handle configured sales tax rates, pricing per pound, writing receipts to file, sending receipts via email, and integrating with a Google Sheets Datastore.

 ### Acknowledgments
 Based on in class materials from Professor Rossetti.